TULiberalArts/Geography-and-Urban-Studies/pages/resources.md

 - The student has completed the prerequisites for the course.

 Please be aware than some 5xxx classes may also be cross –listed with an undergraduate class.
 A student who has enrolled in a graduate section of the class must complete the requirements for the graduate students.

+### Study Abroad

+We encourage students to study abroad for one semester, which can be a critical part of undergraduate education either through a Temple or other accredited university program.
+Study abroad is the fastest way to learn a second (or third) language and it can open the door to future international work.
+Visit the [study abroad office website](http://studyabroad.temple.edu) for more information.

 ## Internships